Horse trailer: Motorised horse boxes

-Some horse trailers are designed to contain human living accommodation, as competitions may involve staying at a venue for one or more nights.
+Some horse boxes contain human living accommodation - including beds, electricity, and running water.
+This is useful, as competitions may involve staying at a venue for one or more nights.

 Layout and features

 Access

 In Europe, most motorised horseboxes will feature a single main ramp on the rear or to the side, though those with rear ramps may have a second smaller side ramp.
 Within the European Union, regulations dictate that a horsebox ramp (used for commercial transportation of horses) should be no steeper than 20°.
 It is also a requirement that the driver or other attendant be able to access the horse area without using the ramp.
 This is often achieved through fitting a small hatch or doorway (called a groom's door in the UK).

 Many smaller horse trailers, particularly towing and gooseneck models that hold two to four horses, do not feature ramps, either by having a low height floor or a demountable structure.